 The Northern Institute of Applied Climate Science (NIACS) has partnered with the Maryland DNR to host a two-day workshop to consider the impacts of climate change on forested reservoir watersheds.
-This event will provide opportunities to learn about climate change and it's effect on forested reservoir watersheds in the Mid-Atlantic.
-This workshop offers a hands-on climate adaptation training opportunity on day 2 (details are below).
+This event will provide opportunities to learn about climate change and its effect on forested reservoir watersheds in the Mid-Atlantic.

 Day 1 - January 30.
 Preparing for Climate Change in Forested Watershed Management

 As our climate shifts, stewards of Mid-Atlantic reservoir forests are beginning to focus their experience and creativity on ways to successfully respond to those changes.
 Slides from the presentations given on Day 1 are available for download: